navigation bar

 Reviewer's comments

 The Upper Saline river is an excellent Arkansas whitewater stream that is close to major population centers in Arkansas, Oklahoma and Texas.
 The river is a gorgeous place to paddle, with mountains, forests, willow-lined banks and boulder garden rapids with small drops in a very remote area that is extremely close to the Cossatot River for those wanting a much bigger thrill.
 Its only real downside is the limited season that is heavily dependent upon recent local rainfall for navigable flows, but when the river rises it can easily go over the top quickly, so boaters need to be cognizant of conditions in the general area to catch it when it is prime for running.
+In places the river channel is very narrow and constricted, sometimes having logjams at bends that could act as entrapment hazards, so great care needs to be taken, and low water bridges pose potential entrapment hazards that should be avoided.
 At least strong intermediate level whitewater skills are recommended because of the remoteness and technical nature of this river.
 It is fun in canoes with flotation and kayaks, but just too narrow and wooded to be a good rafting river.
 If you can catch it in spring, when trees and plants are blooming, or in fall, when the colors are changing, then you will be treated to an especially beautiful array of natural beauty that embellishes a river that really needs no extra help.
 Bring your camera, but carry it in a dry, bump-resistent case for when you are not using it.
 The Upper Saline River will offer an exciting whitewater thrill without risking life and limb at every drop.
 As George ( of jungle fame) would say, "Watch out for that tree!"

 Technical Data